-Based on the 3 options presented above, Council is most supportive of Option 3 - fixed and variable assessment fees.
+Based on the 3 options presented above, SSROC is most supportive of Option 3 - fixed and variable assessment fees.
 This option provides for both some level of certainty for private proponents, as well as providing for actual cost recovery for councils.
-Whilst councils attempt to currently charge fees based on what the perceived cost of the entire process will be, it is Council's experience that planning proposals which drag out over a prolonged period (through no fault of Council) realistically have the potential to result in the full costs not being recovered.
+While councils attempt to currently charge fees based on what the perceived cost of the entire process will be, planning proposals which extend over a prolonged period (through no fault of council) realistically have the potential to result in the full costs not being recovered.

-The DPE has also failed to factor in the public exhibition process into the way in which fees are discussed in the discussion paper.
-Whilst it appears the DPE would prefer all exhibition to occur via the NSW Planning Portal, what the discussion around this fails to neglect is that councils will need to undertake advertising and communications of their own, as well as field any specific enquiries from the community.
+The discussion paper has also failed to adequately factor in the public exhibition process into the way in which fees are discussed in the discussion paper.
+Whilst it appears the DPE would prefer all exhibition to occur via the NSW Planning Portal, what the discussion around this issue fails to reflect is that councils will need to undertake advertising and communications of their own, as well as field any specific enquiries from the community.
 Fees related to these activities must be able to be recouped by the rezoning authority.

-In addition, the proposed option for a bank guarantee is supported by Council to ensure funds can be drawn upon if the proponent delays payment.
-It is Council's experience that on occasion, proponents do not always pay their fees in a timely manner (particularly in the instance when planning proposals have not been supported) and as a result, additional administrative and financial burden is incurred on Council.
+In addition, the proposed option for a bank guarantee is supported by SSROC to ensure funds can be drawn upon if the proponent delays payment.
+It is many local council's experience that on occasion, proponents do not always pay their fees in a timely manner (particularly in the instance when planning proposals have not been supported) and as a result, additional administrative and financial burden is incurred by council.